cltl/ma-tm-domains-SDG-tracker/README.md

 - a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.

 **keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.
-There is an option to extract TF-IDF scores for they keywords in the document, but this feature was not used for the final system because an inspection of the results did not show a contribution to the task (docs with low TF-IDF scores for their keywords were generally not less related to the SDG than their counterparts obtaining a higher score).
+There is an option to extract TF-IDF scores for the keywords in the document, but this feature was not used for the final system because an inspection of the results did not show a contribution to the task (docs with low TF-IDF scores for their keywords were generally not less related to the SDG than their counterparts obtaining a higher score).

 **Sentiment Analysis** contains the code used to train the sentiment classifiers, and the pretrained sentiment classifiers.